-Maybe that’s because the words don’t evoke the truth of what sleep debt really is: a tendency to slide into dangerous episodes of microsleep while working or driving.
+Confusion around what sleep debt is—and whether or not it’s real—may stem from the fact that the words don’t evoke the truth of what it really is: a tendency to slide into dangerous episodes of microsleep while working or driving.
 A steep drop in the number of killer cells that ward off viruses and cancer.
 A permanent reduction in the brain cells that help us learn, store memories, and pay attention.

 The true consequence of sleep debt goes much deeper than feeling fatigued and unable to concentrate.
 Sleep debt has damaging cumulative effects — both short and long-term — that create a wide-ranging and significant impact on our health.
 (1) Even if we lose sleep for just one night.

 A common misconception about sleep is that the body can adapt to less, and often, much less.
 If we train ourselves to go without adequate rest, we’ll get used to the lack the way we might to giving up sugar.
 But no matter what the demands of our busy schedules, the brain requires a certain non-negotiable amount of sleep, usually between seven and nine hours each night.